kata-containers/kata-containers/virtcontainers/documentation/api/1.0/api.md

 	// NoopAgentType is the No-Op agent.
 	NoopAgentType AgentType = "noop"

-	// HyperstartAgent is the Hyper hyperstart agent.
-	HyperstartAgent AgentType = "hyperstart"

 	// KataContainersAgent is the Kata Containers agent.
 	KataContainersAgent AgentType = "kata"